 "Will the road to deliver at this MC12 be smooth?
 Absolutely not.
 Expect a rocky, bumpy road with a few landmines along the way.
 But we shall overcome them," she said.
 "This is a time to demonstrate that multilateralism works.
 A time to demonstrate that the WTO can deliver for the international community, and the people we serve."

 Founded in 1995 as a successor to the General Agreement on Tariffs and Trade, WTO was established to operate a system of trade rules and provide a place for governments to try to sort out their trade issues.

-Okonjo-Iweala conceded the previous ministerial conference “didn’t really deliver,” though it took some important steps such as encouraging trade as a vehicle for women’s economic empowerment.
-But she said the “negativism” surrounding WTO in Geneva is undeserved and contrasts with all the hard work that trade diplomats are doing behind the scenes.
+Okonjo-Iweala conceded the previous ministerial conference "didn't really deliver," though it took important steps like encouraging trade for women's economic empowerment.
+But she said the "negativism" surrounding WTO in Geneva is undeserved because of all the hard work that trade diplomats do behind the scenes.